 1.04: Applications for and Granting of Charters

-Charter Application Process: There may be a two-stage application process leading to the granting of charters for Commonwealth and Horace Mann applicants.
-Applicants shall submit to the Department application materials in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
+Charter Application Process: Applicants shall submit to the Department application materials in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
 Each applicant submitting application materials for a Commonwealth charter school shall also send a copy of the application to the superintendent of the school district(s) from which the applicant is expected to enroll students.

 Horace Mann applications shall be accepted in three categories with the corresponding district approvals: